How to Get Content and Earn Credibility with Old News

 I checked a blog of mine which turned 5 and noticed an anomaly in my analytics.
 I took a closer look at the post in question.

-Do you think people who end up on your blog and click your links to find 404 error messages or worse domain grabbers’ cheap ad infested sites will want to come back?
+What if they find 404 error messages or worse domain grabbers’ cheap ad infested sites?
+Will they want to come back?

 You can earn additional credibility updating existing content as people appreciate well kept websites as reliable resources.